Manishatds/Tailori-Plugin/README.md

 ### ServiceUrl

-Serviceurl is the url where we Place all our data that we need to call, for e.g product, draping parts, buttons, fabrics
+ServiceuUrl is a url where we place all our data that we need to call, for e.g product, draping parts, buttons, fabrics, etc.

  ##### In Example we are using
 'ServiceUrl':''http://textronic.online/WEB_API'',